MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-identity-access-management.md

 - Azure Arc Data Controller
 - Azure Arc Active Directory connector
-- Kibana dashboard
-- Grafana dashboard
+- Azure Arc-enabled SQL Managed Instance

 ## Architecture

 ### SQL Authentication

-SQL authentication is supported in Azure Arc-enabled SQL Managed Instance using a local [SQL identities](/sql/relational-databases/security/choose-an-authentication-mode?view=sql-server-ver16#connecting-through-sql-server-authentication).
+SQL authentication is supported in Azure Arc-enabled SQL Managed Instance using a local [SQL identities](/sql/relational-databases/security/choose-an-authentication-mode#connecting-through-sql-server-authentication).
 This authentication method is used during the initial setup of the SQL Managed Instance to support Active Directory authentication and grant required permissions to the database and when consumer applications do not support AD authentication to connect to Arc-enabled SQL Managed Instance.

 Azure Arc Data Controller, Grafana, and Kibana dashboards support only basic authentication at this time.